hamMUSings/BrowserShack/README.md

 This package includes:

 * Custom Lightweight web-launcher for all the tools -- so you don't have to remember the port numbers for each docker container plus a little extra
-* Hamlib server container for all other control / logging apps to bind to -- other applications don't even have to be running on this machine
+* Hamlib server for all other control / logging apps to bind to -- other applications don't even have to be running on this machine
 * Dockge Web-Based Docker Manager -- to edit customs settings and monitor each tools docker container
 * Open IP KVM - Lightweight and no security updated ip kvm that now uses ustreamer and CH9329 UART module for mouse/keyboard control ([Option]( https://www.aliexpress.us/item/3256807460786666.html?spm=a2g0o.order_list.order_list_main.5.7fb91802YVei7O&gatewayAdapt=glo2usa))
 * Wavelog - Fully featured web-based logging application